Kollam: Portuguese, Dutch and British Trade and Influences (16th to 18th centuries)

 The Portuguese arrived at Kappad Kozhikode in 1498 during the Age of Discovery, thus opening a direct sea route from Europe to India.
-They were the first Europeans to establish a trading center in Tangasseri, Kollam in 1502, which became the centre of their trade in pepper.
-In the wars with the Moors/Arabs that followed, the ancient church (temple) of St Thomas Tradition at Thevalakara was destroyed.
+They were the first Europeans to establish a trading centre in Tangasseri, Kollam in 1502, which became the centre of their trade in pepper.
+In the wars with the Moors/Arabs that followed, the ancient church (temple) of St. Thomas tradition at Thevalakara was destroyed.
 In 1517, the Portuguese built the St. Thomas Fort in Thangasseri, which was destroyed in the subsequent wars with the Dutch.
 In 1661, the Dutch East India Company took possession of the city.
 The remnants of the old Portuguese Fort, later renovated by the Dutch, can be found at Thangasseri.

 In the 18th century, Travancore conquered Kollam, followed by the British in 1795.
 Thangasseri remains today as an Anglo-Indian settlement, though few Anglo-Indians remain.
 The Infant Jesus Church in Thangasseri, an old Portuguese-built church, remains as a memento of the Portuguese rule of the area.